 What is sales orientation?

 Sales orientation is a business model that's focused on making the best product and services without considering customer's wants or needs.
-Typically, this approach uses aggressive, outbound sales tactics and marketing promotions to drive revenue.
+This approach uses aggressive, outbound sales tactics and marketing promotions to drive revenue.

 Sales Orientation Examples

-Below are some examples of industries that might use a sales orientation approach.
+Now, let’s look at some industries that use a sales orientation approach.

 1. Insurance Providers

-Insurance is a good example of a sales orientation business because policies aren't created based on consumer needs, but on providing the best coverage compared to competitors.
-That's why this is a highly competitive industry.
+Insurance is a good example of a sales orientation business because policies aren't created based on consumer needs.
+It’s a highly competitive industry where providers focus on providing the best coverage compared to the competition.

 3. Car Dealerships